LandSciTech/ccviR/README.md

 ### New Features

-- Spatial analyses are included in the package so no GIS skills are needed
+- Spatial analyses are included in the package so only minimal GIS skills are needed
 - Uses climate data from the whole species range rather than the range in the assessment area to score thermal and hydrological niche factors
 - Simultaneously calculates the index for multiple scenarios such as,